-Vinaya Vidheya Rama Story:
+Vinaya Vidheya Rama Story

 Ram Charan is most comfortable in mass films and he effortlessly fits into the character.
 There is not much scope for him to perform but he excels in some scenes like pre-climax emotional drama.
 Kiara Advani has a minor character with a limited runtime.
 She adds glamor to the film and performs well within her scope.
 Vivek Oberoi is extraordinary in his role.
 His eyes are fierce throughout the film.
 Prashanth is good in his role.
 Sneha is superb in her role with an intense performance.
-Aryan Rajesh and Ravi Varma stand in the background for majority of the scenes involving them.
+Aryan Rajesh and Ravi Varma stand in the background for the majority of the scenes involving them.

 Vinaya Vidheya Rama has a weak script with cliched dialogues.
 The film would have performed better with a proper script.
-The production values are grand and the producer spent lavishly for the film.
+The production values are grand and the producer spent lavishly on the film.
 The cinematography is good and syncs with the tone of the film.
 The songs are average but are good on screen.
 The background score is gripping.
 The editing is a disaster and the film doesn’t convey a story.
 The direction is mediocre and it seems like Boyapati Srinu is stuck with his regular template.
-He has not improved a bit even with 3-4 times budget to his previous films.
+He has not improved a bit even with 3-4 times the budget of his previous films.